TjazVracko/embedded-CI/Jenkins_pipeline_instructions.md

 ## GitHub repository configuration

-1. Enable GitHub webhook:
-2. Go to your GitHub repository and click on ‘Settings’.
+1. Go to your GitHub repository and click on ‘Settings’.
-3. Click on Webhooks and then click on ‘Add webhook’.
+2. Click on Webhooks and then click on ‘Add webhook’.
-4. In the ‘Payload URL’ field, paste your Jenkins environment URL.
+3. In the ‘Payload URL’ field, paste your Jenkins environment URL.
 At the end of this URL add /github-webhook/.
 In the ‘Content type’ select ‘application/json’ and leave the ‘Secret’ field empty.
-5. in the ‘Which events would you like to trigger this webhook?‘ choose Pushes.
+4. in the ‘Which events would you like to trigger this webhook?‘ choose Pushes.

-6. Commit a file called `Jenkinsfile` to the root of your repository.
+5. Commit a file called `Jenkinsfile` to the root of your repository.
 Here is an example:
 ```groovy
 pipeline {
     agent any